Genuine and quiet floating market in Bangkok.

-This photo blog post is about one of a few genuine, quiet, local, floating markets in Bangkok (Thailand).
+This photo blog post is about one of a few genuine, quiet and local floating markets in Bangkok (Thailand).
 Bang Luang Canal or คลองบางหลวง (Klong Bang Luang) in Thai language.

 If you’re looking for the most touristed floating markets outside Bangkok then, I’m afraid, you are in the wrong place.

-This blog post showcases a selection of images about people’s daily life around this authentic, small, off the beaten path, floating market in Bangkok.
+This blog post showcases a selection of images about people’s daily life around this authentic, small and off the beaten path, floating market in Bangkok.

 Bang Luang Canal